-Shared reading of a novel with supporting written and oral activities.
+Holes/Skellig/TuckEverlasting Shared reading of a novel with supporting written (fiction and non-fiction) and oral activities.

-Revision of poetic techniques and introduction to annotation and analysis of poems through a range of poetry and poets.
+Revision of poetic techniques.
+Introduction to annotation and analysis of poems, techniques and styles, through a range of poetry and poets.

-Shared reading of a novel with a range of book-related activities and basic skill revision.
+Holes/Skellig/Tuck Everlasting Shared reading of a novel with a range of book-related written activities (fiction and non-fiction) and basic skill revision.

 A non-fiction scheme of work, including research tasks, examination of Scott's diary and that of another Polar explorer, creation of an imaginary TV interview and persuasive texts.

 An outline of the life and times of Shakespeare and activities relating to a range of extracts from his works.

 Shared read and performance of a play script based on The Hound of the Baskervilles by Arthur Conan Doyle.
 Activities to include P.E.E. deduction, comparing genres, creating a suspect board, character study and casting roles.
 Midnight Fox - A shared read of the novel by American author, Betsy Byars.
 Various linked activities include poetry, discursive writing and diary entries.

 Shared reading of either: Lorna Doone by R.D.
 Blackmore - links with Geography module- writing activities to include description, persuasive, newspaper, summarising, research.
 Day trip to Doone Valley, Exmoor.
 OR Animal Farm by George Orwell OR Buddy by Nigel Hinton Writing activities to include - letter, description, poetry, report, persuasive.

 Study of various poems, poets and poetic techniques.
 Pupils build on year 7 module to analyse the effects created in poetry.
 Comparison of poems by the same poet or of different poets about a similar theme, encourages deeper thinking.